CMeeg/next-azure/README.md

 If you're happy with the `preview` deployment, merge the pull request - this will start a new pipeline run and deploy your app to your `production` environment.

-> You will need to review and approve pipeline runs if you set up "Approvals and checks" for the Azure DevOps Environment.
+> You will need to review and approve pipeline runs if you set up [Approvals and checks](#add-approvals-and-checks-to-an-environment) for the Azure DevOps Environment.

-✔️ And we're done!
+✔️ And you're done!
 Your app will now be deployed to your `preview` environment each time commits are pushed to a PR targeting your "main" branch; and to your `production` environment when commits are pushed to your "main" branch.

 ## Usage